paladique/Workshop-DataInAzure/README.md

 7. In the Overview section of Azure SQL Server, select **Import Database** follow the prompts, select your storage account, `semi-structured-data` and the `db-demo.bacpac` file.
 Set the pricing tier to **Basic** and add a database name and click **Ok** [How to import a BACPAC file to Azure SQL](https://docs.microsoft.com/en-us/azure/azure-sql/database/database-import?tabs=azure-powershell#using-azure-portal)

 ### Using the Notebook
-8. Download the notebook in this repo (`notebook-data`) and upload it to [Azure Notebooks](https://notebooks.azure.com/)
+8. Download/Clone the notebook content in this repo (`notebook-data` folder) and upload all three files to [Azure Notebooks](https://notebooks.azure.com/).
-9. Add a configuration file named `myconfig.cfg` with the following:
+9. Edit the configuration file named `myconfig.cfg` with the following:

   ```python
 [my_db]